infinum/rails-handbook/Editors/Atom.md

 ["pretty-json"](https://atom.io/packages/pretty-json)

 Select the text to format and then execute the Pretty JSON prettify command.
 For JSON files, you can format the entire file automatically without the need to select the text first.
-Minify and sorting commands are available too.
+Minify and sorting commands are available, too.

 ![](https://i.github-camo.com/df2969f63f4141f94d94d6f5ab71b3a4266811b5/687474703a2f2f692e696d6775722e636f6d2f4e6434477674502e676966)